-You're probably wondering about all the different types of EMR systems out there and trying to figure out which one is best for your practice.
+You're probably wondering about all the different types of EMR systems and are trying to figure out which one is best for your practice.
+Names like "ambulatory," "acute care," and "long-term care" can get confusing really quickly.
+But don’t sweat it because we’re here to help.

 EMR (Electronic Medical Records) systems fundamentally streamline and digitize how healthcare providers manage patient information by storing patient data digitally.

 EMRs make it easy to access patient histories, schedule appointments, bill insurance companies, and more.
-They’re a one-stop-shop for managing your practice.
+Basically, they’re a central hub for managing your practice.

 There are systems for small clinics, large hospitals, specialists, you name it.
 Of course, trying to find the right one can feel like an RPG quest, but that’s what we’re here to help you with.

-Also, sharing patient info with other providers is a breeze.
-No more playing phone tag or sending photos of records via email like it’s 2005; EMRs let you securely message other doctors, share test results, and get quick consults.
+- Also, sharing patient info with other providers is a breeze.
+No more playing phone tag or sending photos of records via email like it’s 2005 (and we’re back to listening to emo); EMRs let you securely message other doctors, share test results, and get quick consults.

-Can you say “Cha-Ching!”?
+- Can you say “Cha-Ching!”?
 EMRs can actually save you money in the long run.
-Less paper means lower costs for storage and fewer staff hours spent filing records.
+Less paper means lower storage costs and fewer staff hours spent filing records.
 EMRs also reduce duplicate tests by giving all your providers a complete patient history at their fingertips.

 What should you look for in an EMR system?

-Looking into a way to ditch the paper charts?
+Are you looking into a way to ditch the paper charts?
 That’s the ticket.
-Now comes the fun part—picking out a system that works for your clinic.
+Now comes the fun part — picking out a system that works for your clinic.

 But, with more options for EMR systems now than reaction videos on YouTube, how do you sort the good from the bad?